eVAL-Agency/ScriptsCollection/src/game-arksurvivalascended/README.md

 ├── GameUserSettings.ini       # Game Server Configuration
 ├── Game.ini                   # Game Server Configuration
 ├── ShooterGame.log            # Game log file
+├── PlayersJoinNoCheckList.txt # Player whitelist
+├── admins.txt                 # Admin whitelist (needs manually setup)
 ├── start_all.sh               # Start all maps
 ├── stop_all.sh                # Stop all maps
 └── update.sh                  # Update game files (only when all maps stopped)
 ```

-## Installation on Debian 12
+## Installation on Debian 12 or Ubuntu 24.04

-To install ARK Survival Ascended Dedicated Server on Debian 12,
+To install ARK Survival Ascended Dedicated Server on Debian 12 or Ubuntu 24.04,
 download and run [server-install-debian12.sh](server-install-debian12.sh)
 as root or sudo.

-Debian 12 support tested on Digital Ocean, OVHCloud, and Proxmox.
+* Debian 12 tested on Digital Ocean, OVHCloud, and Proxmox.
+* Ubuntu 24.04 tested on Proxmox.

 Quick run (if you trust me, which you of course should not):